duchannes19/Angel/README.md

 ## On the train.ipynb

-1. Select the kernel 'ml' from the pop up window in Visual Studio Code.
+1. Select the kernel 'ml' from the pop up window in Visual Studio Code when using ipynb.

+2. When running the Flask app use the ml python environment.